HalilBugday/AI-ML/Handwriting_Recognization/readme.txt

-Bu çalışmada her hangi bir el yazısını tanımlayabilen bir makine öğrenmesi modeli kodlanmıştır.
-Bu çalışmada 2 tane makine öğrenmesi modeli kullanılmıştır.
-Principal Component Analysis (PCA) ve Logistic Regression.
+In this study, a machine learning model that can identify any handwriting has been coded.
+Two machine learning models were used in this study.
+Principal Component Analysis (PCA) and Logistic Regression.

-Data set el yazısı fotoğraflarından oluşmaktadır ve yaklaşık 60000 eğitim ve 10000 test için ayrılmıştır.
-Ve sadece sayılardan oluşmaktadır (0'dan 9'a kadar) 28x28 pixel olan bu fotoğraflar 784 feature oluşturmaktadır.
+The data set consists of handwritten photographs and is divided into approximately 60000 for training and 10000 for testing.
+And it consists only of numbers (0 to 9).
+These 28x28 pixel photographs constitute 784 features.